wp-plugins/oik-nivo-slider/readme.txt

 = Does it support thumbnail navigation? =
-YES... from oik-nivo-slider version 1.7 with oik 1.17 or higher Thumbnail navigation is supported for version 3.1 of the nivo jQuery code.
+YES... from oik-nivo-slider version 1.7 with oik 1.17 or higher Thumbnail navigation is supported from version 3.1 of the nivo jQuery code.

 = Can I choose the effect per slider? =
 YES...
 Use the effect= parameter e.g. [nivo effect=boxRain]

-= Which version of jQuery does it use? =
-It uses the jQuery library provided by WordPress.
-In WordPress 3.3.1 it was 1.7.1.
-For WordPress 3.4.1/3.4.2 it is 1.7.2

 = What's the difference between this plugin and Nivo's WordPress plugin = I have not tried Nivo's plugin.
 But you can read about it and watch a video here